 Payout API

-Payouts on Korapay are done using our RESTful APIs, enabling a smooth, solid integration.
+Payouts on Kora are done using our RESTful APIs, enabling a smooth, solid integration.

-If a payout request is triggered, Korapay will directly disburse from your positive balance, and notify your application via an API callback when the transfer has been completed.
+If a payout request is triggered, Kora will directly disburse from your positive balance, and notify your application via an API callback when the transfer has been completed.

 Furthermore, you can always get the status of a single payout at any time via API or monitor the transaction status on the dashboard, where you can also see the payment details with a reference number for the transaction.